It's hard to get to know a church based on its website. Here are a few ways that will help you get to know us a little better.

 Attend a Service

-Though our services typically meet at 10am at Cale Elementary School, we are currently meeting at 5pm at First Baptist Church on Park Street .
+We currently meet at First Baptist Park Street on Sundays at 5pm (a switch from our normal location at Mountain View Elementary) .
 We would be thrilled if you joined us one Sunday.
 Click the icon to learn more about what to expect, both for you and your entire family.

-Every 6-8 weeks, we host a "Meet the Leadership" lunch after the service for new visitors to get to know the church leadership and hear more about the vision of the church.
-Lunch is provided.
-While a lunch is not scheduled during this time, click the icon if you would like to connect with our staff.
+Every 6-8 weeks, we host a Discover CCC meeting after the service for new visitors to get to know the church leadership and hear more about the vision of the church.
+The next Discover CCC will take place after the service on December 13th.

 Visit a Community Group